Winston Marshall is taking a break from Mumford & Sons following online backlash | NME

-Mumford & Sons band member Winston Marshall will be taking a break from the band after being criticised online for endorsing a book from right-wing troll Andy Ngo.
+Mumford & Sons band member Winston Marshall will be taking a break from the band after being criticised online for endorsing a book from right-wing agitator Andy Ngo.

 Earlier this week, Marshall praised Ngo’s recently released book, Unmasked, calling it “important” and praising him as a “brave man”.